15 top tips for Scotland sightseeing on a budget

 But until then, Scotland’s wilderness areas are the ultimate budget holiday resort where you’ll see the very best of this magnificent country for a fraction of what it would cost for a day trip to the cities.
 For me, the best bang-for-buck adventures can be found in the Highlands, mainly because you can drive there (or even hitch-hike if you’re that way inclined), and there are also train routes that run to the main towns.

 It’s this comparative ease of access that allows backpackers and budget holidaymakers to enjoy this vast area of Scotland for very little money, and while I’d have loved to have also included one of the west coast islands I’m afraid the ferry costs to get between them is just too expensive in my opinion.
-So anyway, take a look at the list below and let me know if you agree with my suggestions in the comments box.
+So anyway, take a look at the options below and let me know if you agree with my suggestions in the comments box.

-1. Bidean Nam Bian – Glencoe
+Tip 11: Climb Bidean Nam Bian at Glencoe

 Bidean Nam Bian, located to the south of Glen Coe in the Scottish Highlands, is well-known amongst hill walkers and munro baggers for the fantastic views it offers from the ‘Three Sisters of Glen Coe’, the three steep ridges on the north face that extend into the Glen.
 The huge mountain complex rises to 1150 metres at its highest point and has several ascent routes of varying difficulty, though the easier path from Glen Coe car park is by far the most used.